 Hinged & Pivot: A Robust, Convenient Solution

 Hinged and Pivot Shower Doors are similar types and have similar openings that swing outwards, providing excellent access to the enclosure.
 With hinged styles, the panel is attached by secure hinges on one side, allowing the door to open fully outwards.
 Pivot doors are similar but create a smaller opening, with the door secured in place by two sturdy pivots.
 The Pivot is the most common type that is used.
 Besides having a relatively low cost of installation, these are preferred over sliding, offering very easy access to the showering area.
-As fantastic as it sounds, you must be having sufficient space to allow the door to open fully.
+As fantastic as it sounds, you must have sufficient space to allow the door to open fully.
 There should be no obstructions from nearby walls.

 If space is a worrying factor, there are other alternatives that you can consider, including: